kwaldenphd/searching/README.md

   print("item not found")
 ```

-Use these examples to modify and refine your code.
+5. Use these examples to modify and refine your code.

 <blockquote>Q4: Submit a functional code block (with comments) that executes a linear search in Python.
 Be sure to credit sources you used to refine your code.</blockquote>

 ## Basic Algorithm for a Binary Search in Python

-Open a new Python document in Geany to build a basic binary search algorithm.
+6. Open a new Python document in Geany to build a basic binary search algorithm.

-The binary search algorithm we will build in Python will include the following steps or elements:
+7. The binary search algorithm we will build in Python will include the following steps or elements:
-- define an array with a list of items
+  a. define an array with a list of items
-- define an `x` value to search for
+  b. define an `x` value to search for
-- compare `x` with an element in the middle of the array
+  c. compare `x` with an element in the middle of the array
-- use `else...if` statements to define what happens if `x` is greater or less than the middle element
+  d. use `else...if` statements to define what happens if `x` is greater or less than the middle element
-- output the position of `x` if `x` is present in the array
+  e. output the position of `x` if `x` is present in the array
-- output some kind of message if `x` is not present in the array
+  f. output some kind of message if `x` is not present in the array

 <blockquote>Q5: Based on our previous work in Python, how would you approach writing this program?
 What elements are you not sure how to structure?</blockquote>

-Search for sample code that you could modify or adapt to refine your code.
-A few examples I found:
+8. Search for sample code that you could modify or adapt to refine your code.

+9. A few examples I found:

 From [GeeksForGeeks.org](https://www.geeksforgeeks.org/binary-search/):
 ```Python